Ukrainian Wedding – Traditions And Lots More

 The Bride and Groom chose custom-made Medivka (Ukrainian Traditional Honey flavored Vodka) as a Thank You favor for all their guests.
 As you can see in the picture of the table setting, there is a personal size Medivka by each place setting.

 This is the main station with a myriad of choices of decadent Petits Fours…..one could not possibly taste them all…as I tried and failed…just too many variations which I will share with close-up pictures below.

 This is the “Make Your Own Sundae” ice cream station.

 Above are few pictures of the different parfait available for more indulgence and enjoyment….:-)

 Freshly made, and often replenished, Beignets served with special syrup, or powdered sugar…delish…

-I did not take any photos of the cocktail selections, by believe me….there were numerous stations of Italian, Chinese, Japanese, Ukrainian, Seafood, Prime Rib, Pork, Pasta and Vegetarian stations, with personal chef stationed by each of these to serve the guests.
+I did not take any photos of the cocktail selections, but believe me….there were numerous stations of Italian, Chinese, Japanese, Ukrainian, Seafood, Prime Rib, Pork, Pasta, and Vegetarian stations, with a personal chef stationed by each of these to serve the guests.

 Now that you know that….you understand why I did NOT take any photos……I was too busy sampling all of these…:-)

 Last but not least is the gorgeous Wedding Cake.
 Yes, these are fresh roses…all of them…the cake was delicious and absolutely amazing looking, as you will agree by seeing these photos.